Skip to content

 Frequently Asked Questions

-What revision buffer should I use?
+What revision buffer to use?

 20% for typical small-business projects with moderate scope clarity.
 30-40% for complex multi-stakeholder projects.
 10-15% only when the brief is tight and the client has shown they can decide quickly.
 Enterprise projects with committee approvals may need 50% or higher.